Albatross of The Petrel Station

 Scientific name: Diomedea antipodensis gibsoni

-These huge wandering albatross are among the most impressive birds regularly encountered on The Petrel Station seabird tours.
-Watching one sweep past the boat with its massive wings outstretched is one of the great thrills of a day offshore.
+The huge Gibson’s subspecies of the New Zealand Wandering Albatross is our most regularly encountered ‘great’ albatross on The Petrel Station seabird tours.
+Watching one sweep past the boat with its massive wings outstretched is one of the great thrills of being offshore.

-The Gibson’s subspecies of the New Zealand Wandering Albatross is our most regularly encountered great albatross, breeding on New Zealand’s subantarctic islands and forming part of the New Zealand Wandering Albatross complex.
+This New Zealand endemic breeds on New Zealand’s subantarctic islands and forms part of the New Zealand Wandering Albatross complex.
 With wingspans up to 3.35 metres, they are massive birds, and their plumage can vary from darker younger birds to very pale adults.

 They also create some of the more interesting identification challenges offshore, as birders work through the subtle differences between the various wandering albatross forms.